Eric-Carlton/javascript-object-validator/README.md

 # Installation

 You can install json-object-validator through npm:
 `$ npm install javascript-object-validator`

 # Changelog

 ## 1.0.1

-* fixed "main" in package.json
+- fixed "main" in package.json

 ## 1.0.2

-* added keywords to package.json
+- added keywords to package.json

 ## 1.0.3

-* Added Prettier
+- Added Prettier
-* Added pre-commit script to lint, prettify, and run unit tests
+- Added pre-commit script to lint, prettify, and run unit tests
-* Corrected incorrect usages of Array.some and Array.every
+- Corrected incorrect usages of Array.some and Array.every

 ## 1.0.4

-* fixed some internal code issues to make code more readable
+- fixed some internal code issues to make code more readable
-* removed installHooks task from test script
+- removed installHooks task from test script

 ## 1.0.5

-* Updated pre-commit script to run tests even if no files are staged for to be prettified and linted
+- Updated pre-commit script to run tests even if no files are staged for to be prettified and linted

+## 1.0.6

+- Updated deps to address vulnerabilities identified by npm audit

 # Example Usage